Māngere death: Man charged with attempted murder after woman fatally struck by car

 The woman with stab wounds and a man who was hit by the car have both been discharged from hospital.

-Investigators were still working to "piece together the tragic circumstance" and a scene investigation was continuing in Mahunga Dr where the death took place, Detective Inspector Colin Higson said today.
+Investigators were still working to "piece together the tragic circumstances" and a scene investigation was continuing in Mahunga Dr where the death took place, Detective Inspector Colin Higson said today.

-"There are still a number of inquiries underway at this point and police cannot rule out the possibility of further charges being laid."
+"There are still a number of inquiries under way at this point and police cannot rule out the possibility of further charges being laid."

 A man, 46, is due to appear in Manukau District Court this morning.